iancerbo/docker-training/README.md

 docker run -d -p 8080:80 moodini-web:v2
 ```

 Uh oh!
 Why didn't this work?
-Because we never stopped the last container, which means is still running (and listening on port 8080).
+Because we never stopped the last container, which means it's still running (and listening on port 8080).
 So we have run into a port collision.
 Let's stop the other container.

 ```shell
 docker ps